byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 ***Checkout and Farewell***

-At the close of a circle meeting, it is important to allow a few minutes for each person to comment on what they learned, or what stays in their heart and mind as they leave.
+At the close of a circle meeting, it is important to allow a few minutes for each member to comment on what they learned, or what stays in their heart and mind as they leave.

 Closing the circle by checking out provides a formal end to the meeting, a chance for members to reflect on anything that has transpired.